 The Foundation receives and distributes assets under certain agency and intermediary arrangements.
-The Foundation follows the authoritative guidance in the FASB ASC topic for Not-for Profit Entity, Revenue Recognition, Agent.
+The Foundation follows the authoritative guidance in the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) topic for Not-for Profit Entity, Revenue Recognition, Agent.
 This Standard establishes standards for transactions in which the Foundation accepts assets from a donor and agrees to transfer those assets, the return on investment of those assets, or both, to a not-for profit organization that is specified by the donor.
 This Standard specifically requires that if a not-for-profit organization establishes a fund at a community foundation with its own funds and specifies itself or its affiliate as the beneficiary of that fund, the Foundation must account for the transfer of such assets as a liability.

-The liability is reflected under agency funds held for others (endowed) and funds held for others (non-endowed) on the accompanying statements of financial position.
+The liability is reflected under agency funds held for others on the accompanying statements of financial position.
 In addition, related amounts received or distributed, investment income or loss, and expenses are presented separately on the accompanying statements of activities.